 USING PLAYER-UNKNOWN STRUCTURES

 My decision to obfuscate my hexcrawling procedures is not unusual for me.
 As a GM, I’m generally trying to find simple methods of organizing my prep work so that it can be easily and efficiently referenced and used during play.
-But I don’t necessarily want my players to see the structure that I use: I want them to see the messy, chaotic world that
+But I don’t necessarily want my players to see the structure that I use: I want them to see the messy, chaotic world that their characters live in.

 The method I refer to a “The Second Track” in Advanced Node-Based Design is an example of this: I organize two distinct and easy-to-manage groups of nodes, but then I mix them together in play to create a more complex reality.